erin-nielsen/ldap2pg/README.md

 		ldap2pg --config ldap2pg.yml

 8. **Configure the ldap2pg.yml File** The ldap2pg.yml defines the scope and search criterion for syncing the LDAP groups and users to the PostgreSQL databases.
-The ldap2pg.yml may be used as is, except for the postgres section.
-List those roles you do not want to be synced separated by commas, list the databases that pertain to this synchronization separated by commas, and list the schemas that pertain to the synchronization.
+The ldap2pg.yml may be used as is, except for the postgres mapping.
+-List those roles you do not want to be synced separated by commas using the * as a wildcard.
+-List the databases that pertain to this synchronization separated by commas -List the schemas that pertain to the synchronization.

 		postgres:
 		  roles_blacklist_query: [admin,PostgreSQL, pg_*,bdr*,replication*,barman*,test*,aq*,streaming*,pgd*]